p-offtermatt/apalache-for-liveness/README.md

 Finally, we need to ensure that any loop we detect has at least two states, since a loop with a single state implicitly lets the Buchi state stutter.
+We can add an additional auxiliary variable to detect this which is set to true one step after the loop has started.

+### Tableau encoding

+The tableau encoding is explained in Section 3.2 of [linear encodings of bounded ltl][].

+There is one major subtlety.
+The paper assumes that loops need at least one transition, since they don't consider implicit stuttering.
+We can do the same by, similar to the last section, allowing stuttering explicitly, at the cost of adding an extra transition.

 ### To be continued...

 [the PDR on temporal encodings]: 017pdr-temporal.md
+[linear encodings of bounded ltl]: https://lmcs.episciences.org/2236